 To edit an existing relationship, right-click a relationship in the diagram.
 Then select Properties:

 Then, in the Properties window, expand Tables and Columns and click the ellipsis button:

 After clicking the ellipsis button, the Tables and Columns window will appear.
 You can change the primary and foreign key columns (refer to Figure 4 above again).

 Meanwhile, deleting a relationship requires right-clicking an existing relationship.
 Select Delete Relationships from Database and click Yes when prompted.

-3. Using T-SQL to Add, Edit, and Delete SQL Foreign Key Constraint
+3. Add, Edit, and Delete SQL Server Foreign Key using T-SQL

 The third way to add a foreign key is through the T-SQL code.
 You can use CREATE TABLE and add the foreign key constraint.
 Or you can also use ALTER TABLE to add this constraint after creating the table.